tommykangdra/BlueBike-Daily-Ridership-Forecast/README.md

 - SARIMA
 - SARIMA With Exogenous Variable

-This is part of NUS Master in Business Analytics Project in DBA5106 Foundation in Business Analytics.
+This is part of NUS Master in Business Analytics Project in DBA5106 Foundation in Business Analytics 2020.